ZettaAI/zetta_utils/docs/source/zetta_utils.layer.rst

 Description
 -----------

-``zetta_utils.layer`` is an abstraction that allows reading forom and writing to external data sources.
+``zetta_utils.layer`` is an abstraction that allows reading from and writing to external data sources.
 Users interact with external data sources by creating data layers (``zetta_utils.layer.Layer``).
 A layer represents an indexable set of data, and is defined by an indexing scheme, IO backend, and a set of processors applied to the data/indexes during IO operations.